inventhouse/smallmachine/README.md

 Tracing
 -------
-State machines can be very hard to debug if you can't track their operation and transitions, so the engine automatically traces each transition.
-By default it keeps a `history` of the last 10 transitions that changed state ("loops" within a state are counted but only the last transition is retained); this is formatted into a traceback and added to any exceptions that may be raised to help understand "where the machine was" and how it got there.
+State machines can be very hard to debug if you can't track their operation, so the engine automatically traces each transition.
+By default it keeps a `history` of the last 10 transitions that changed state ("loops" within a state are counted but only the last is retained); this is formatted into a traceback and added to any exceptions that may be raised to help understand "where the machine was" and how it got there.

 State machine instances can also take a `tracer` argument that either enables built-in real-time printing of the transitions, or if it is callable, it will be called with a format and the transition context keyword arguments.